GregSharpe1/learning-linux/doc/useful-commands.md

         sed (explained within basic-commands.md) is used to strip everything after the ':' as that wouldn't be a valid path

         xargs is used to pass the path into vim in this case.

+### How to change to another users shell

+#### I commonly use the following command to run commands as if I was the Jenkins user.

+* `$ sudo su -s /bin/bash USER` - change to the USER shell